- Release cash from your home

 Health and Environmental Concerns

-Moreover, environmental contamination affects the natural flora and fauna.
-Soil pollutants can alter the pH balance of the soil, making it infertile and adversely impacting the local biodiversity.
+Moreover, environmental contamination affects natural flora and fauna.
+Soil pollutants can alter the soil’s pH balance, making it infertile and adversely impacting local biodiversity.

 Economic Implications

-For property developers and investors, contaminated ground or soil can be a substantial financial burden.
+Contaminated ground or soil can be a substantial financial burden for property developers and investors.
 Remediation of contaminated land is not only costly but also time-consuming.
 Moreover, properties located on polluted land generally have a reduced market value.

 Remediation: Turning the Tide